gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 **But still as a teenager?**

 I was technically a teenager, but I was working at an ISP in the Netherlands.
-I started working at the Digital City, and then I started working for the company that set up the Digital City, Access for All, where I worked for 11 years, as a system administrator, and then as a software developer as well.
+I started working at the Digital City, and then I started working for the company that set up the Digital City, XS4ALL, where I worked for 11 years, as a system administrator, and then as a software developer as well.
 But in my hobby time, I still played a lot of different MUDs and in one of them, someone introduced me to Python saying, you'll like this language since you like LambdaMOO.
 And then that, so that was like 1998 or 99, I think, that they first said this and I didn't really take it serious because I was too busy learning Perl, and realizing